Company Dissolution in Indonesia – A Guide to Dissolving Your Business in Indonesia

 - on the revocation of bankruptcy pursuant to a decision of the commercial court which has absolute legal effect, the Company’s being insufficient to pay the cost of bankruptcy;

-- because the bankrupt of a Company which has been declared bankrupt is in a state of insolvency as provided for in the Bankruptcy and Suspension of Payments Act; or
+- because a Company that has been declared bankrupt is in a state of insolvency as provided for in the Bankruptcy and Suspension of Payments Act; or

 - because of the revocation of the Company’s business permits such that the Company must enter into liquidation in accordance with the provisions of legislative regulations.

 You do not automatically lose your legal entity status should you decide to close the company.
-Per Indonesian Company Law, certain steps must be completed to officially dissolve the company.
+For company dissolution in Indonesia, you must follow the steps as given in the Indonesian Company Law.

 Steps to Company Dissolution in Indonesia